 Acid-fast staining is the most commonly used staining technique for the identification of Mycobacterium species especially the Mycobacterium tuberculosis in the sputum samples.

-In this Article, I’m gonna explain in detail about the Interpretation and Reporting of AFB in Acid Fast Staining Results….
+In this article, I’m gonna explain in detail the Interpretation and Reporting of AFB in Acid Fast Staining Results….

 INTERPRETATION OF ACID FAST STAINING RESULTS

 The appearance of Acid Fast Bacilli / Bacteria – Red, straight or slightly curved rods, occurring singly or in small groups, may appear beaded curved rods.

 The appearance of Non-Acid fast bacteria and other Cells in the Specimen – Green Colored (if you are using the malachite green as counterstain) or Blue colored (if you are using the Methylene blue as counterstain)

 The appearance of Background – Green colored (if you are using the malachite green as counterstain) or Blue colored (if you are using the Methylene blue as counterstain)

 REPORTING OF AFB IN ACID FAST STAINING RESULTS